Quality Systems – ISO 9001

 Step Two: PCH will arrange a site visit to carry out a gap analysis to evaluate current practices against the standard, a report will then be compiled and submitted.

-Step Three: The project plan will be generated and timescales for completion agreed to fit in with your business requirements.
+Step Three: A plan will be generated and timescales for completion agreed to fit in with your business requirements.

-Step Four: Implementation – draft copies of the required documentation will be produced for review with you and your staff.
+Step Four: Implementation – draft copies of the required documentation will be designed and produced with the co operation of your staff then reviewed with you and the process owner.
 Modifications made if required.

 Step Five: Appointment of the right assessment body for your company (BSI, LRQA, DNV).

-Step Seven: The assessment body will conduct a desktop review and carry out a system audit to complete the process once this is complete and successful certification is granted.
+Step Seven: The assessment body will conduct a Stage 2 Assessment (the purpose of this visit is to confirm that the quality management system fully conforms to the requirements of ISO 9001:2008 in practice) once this is complete and successful certification is granted.
 This will then be followed up by a yearly compliance audit usually 1 day duration.

 Step Eight: PCH will conduct a close out meeting and agree on any maintenance visits if required.